 Mookie Wilson

-The 1989 Bowman Mookie Wilson #386 card captures the New York Mets outfielder during the late 1980s, part of Bowman's enduring baseball card line.
+The 1989 Bowman Mookie Wilson #386 card captures the New York Mets outfielder during a pivotal era of his MLB career, offering collectors a tangible piece of baseball history.

 1989 • Bowman